 Before you start class discussion, consider engaging students by asking them what three words they would use to describe the reading they did to prepare for class.
 Ban the word “interesting.”
 Give students a minute to think, and then go around the room—giving everyone a chance to talk—and see what emerges.
 You may find patterns of understanding or confusion, and it’s a great way to involve both students who struggled with the reading and students who understood it fully in class discussion.
 Reflect out loud on the words and launch into a discussion on the text.

-A Writer’s Guide to Mindful Reading (University Press of Colorado, 2017) is a book by Ellen Carillo that guides students through college reading strategies, is available for free on the WAC Clearinghouse website.
+A Writer’s Guide to Mindful Reading, by Ellen Carillo (University Press of Colorado, 2017), guides students through college reading strategies, is available for free on the WAC Clearinghouse website (title link).

-Deep Reading: Teaching Reading in the Writing Classroom (NCTE, 2017).
-This winner of the CCCC's outstanding book award is a collection edited by Patrick Sullivan, Sheridan Blau, and Howard Tinberg argues that college-level reading must be theorized as foundationally linked to any understanding of college-level writing.
+Deep Reading: Teaching Reading in the Writing Classroom, edited by Patrick Sullivan, Sheridan Blau, and Howard Tinberg (NCTE, 2017), is a winner of the Conference on College Composition & Communication's (CCCC) outstanding book award.
+It argues that college-level reading must be theorized as foundationally linked to any understanding of college-level writing.
 Contributors to this collection define the challenges to integrating reading into the classroom, develop a theory of reading as a specific type of inquiry and meaning-making activity, and offer practical approaches to teaching deep reading.

-Securing a Place for Reading in College Composition (Utah State University Press, 2015) also by Ellen Carillo, is a book that investigates the reasons that students struggle with reading in college and also guides faculty through strategies for teaching reading in the writing classroom.
+Securing a Place for Reading in College Composition, by Ellen Carillo (Utah State University Press, 2015), investigates the reasons that students struggle with reading in college.
+It also guides faculty through strategies for teaching reading in the writing classroom.

-I Read It, But I Don’t Get It (Stenhouse Publishers, 2000) by Chris Tovani is a book aimed at middle and high school teachers but has some fantastic tips for teaching struggling readers.
+I Read It, But I Don’t Get It, by Chris Tovani (Stenhouse Publishers, 2000), is a book aimed at middle and high school teachers but has some fantastic tips for teaching students who are struggling with reading.

-Deeper Reading: Comprehending Challenging Texts (Stenhouse Publishers, 2004) by Kelly Gallagher is a book aimed at high school teachers but has dozens of lesson plans and activities for reading in the classroom and at home that you may easily adapt to the college classroom.
+Deeper Reading: Comprehending Challenging Texts, by Kelly Gallagher (Stenhouse Publishers, 2004), is aimed at high school teachers but has dozens of lesson plans and activities for reading in the classroom and at home that can easily be adapted to the college classroom.